Skip to content

 In response to this, both around the country and in Dudley, there has been a move towards recognising the importance that wellbeing has amongst our junior doctors.
 There has also been more focus on the development of services and support geared towards caring for the people who care for others.

-The Dudley Group is working towards becoming a place where there is a culture supportive towards the wellbeing of junior doctors.
-The wellbeing champion for junior doctors (a consultant who spends dedicated time working with wellbeing) is a relatively new post, which demonstrates our desire to be a supportive hospital.
+The Dudley Group is working towards becoming a place where there is a culture supportive towards the wellbeing of resident doctors.
+The wellbeing champion for resident doctors (a consultant who spends dedicated time working with wellbeing) is a relatively new post, which demonstrates our desire to be a supportive hospital.
 Of course, change takes time.
 But we have wellbeing goals in Dudley, and we are doing what we can to be a place that really cares for junior doctors.

 If you would like to find out more about wellbeing at The Dudley Group, then please get in touch.